 “What we are seeing is a disgraceful failure of our legal system to meet the serious legal needs of most Americans, who are increasingly priced out of the market for legal services.
 In 70 to 98 percent of cases in America’s civil courts today, one or both parties are not represented by a lawyer.”

-To address this failure, LegalShield has disrupted the legal industry through the power of collaborative consumption.
-By enabling its members to access lawyers without worrying about the clock, LegalShield aligns both its provider law firms and its members around the same goal: finding a fast, efficient, and effective resolution to legal matters.
+That’s why LegalShield aims to disrupt the industry.
+Through the power of collaborative consumption, what LegalShield provides is legal empowerment for members, granting them access to lawyers without worrying about the clock.
+The company aligns both provider law firms and members around the same goal: finding a fast, efficient, and effective resolution to legal matters.

 “This makes for happy lawyers as well as happy clients,” says Bell.
-“The clients are happy because they don’t have to worry about the running meter, and the lawyers are happy because they just show up and do the work that they want to do … practice law.”
+“The clients are happy because they don’t have to worry about the running meter, and LegalShield lawyers are happy because they just show up and do the work that they want to do: practice law.”

-Bell continues: “LegalShield’s disruptive business model has united 1.5 million households in North America to collectively pay for legal services for the entire group.
-When any individual member calls an attorney, they are treated the way that they should be: like the most important client at the firm.”
+And this approach has been making a significant impact on the legal landscape, connecting people like you with law firms near you at an affordable price.
+As Bell shares, “LegalShield’s disruptive business model has united 1.5 million households in North America to collectively pay for legal services for the entire group.
+When any individual member calls an attorney, they’re treated the way that they should be—like the most important client at the firm.”

-“And now, it’s not so bad to have all those smart, intimidating lawyers walking around speaking their own language … because they are working for you and you don’t have to worry about the clock!”
+This is why LegalShield is worth it—and why customers love LegalShield.
+“And now, it’s not so bad to have all those smart, intimidating lawyers walking around speaking their own language—because they’re working for you and you don’t have to worry about the clock!”